DracotMolver/quartz-js/docs/README.md

 - **is**: Primarily validations and different ways to ask _**if...**_.
 - **has**: For working with Array and Object using filter, map, some, every, and on.
 - **tools**: A set of different useful functions that you might need. :+1:
+- **ArrayBuilder**: A set of different useful functions that add power to the arrays.

 You can use it with any SPA or NodeJS server.